Got to Give It Up

-"Got to Give It Up" is a song by American R&B and soul music artist Marvin Gaye.
+"Got to Give It Up" is a song by American singer-songwriter Marvin Gaye.
 Written by the singer and produced by Art Stewart as a response to a request from Gaye's record label that he perform disco music, it was released in March 1977.

 Upon its release, it topped three different Billboard charts, including the Hot 100, and became a worldwide success.
 Gaye sometimes used the song to open his concerts.
 The song has been covered by several acts.

 Background

 Throughout 1976, Gaye's popularity was still at a high in America and abroad, but the singer struggled throughout the year due to pending lawsuits from former bandmates.
 Divorce court proceedings between Gaye and first wife Anna Gordy had also put a strain on him.
 Financial difficulties almost led to imprisonment for the singer when Gordy accused him of failing to pay child support payments for their only child, son Marvin Pentz Gaye III.

 To relieve Gaye from his debt, his European concert promoter Jeffrey Kruger booked the singer on a lengthy European tour.
 Gaye began the tour in the United Kingdom where he had a strong fan base dating back to his early career in the 1960s, making his first stop in the country since 1964.
 His performances there were given rave reviews.
 One of the shows, filmed at London's Palladium, was recorded for a live album, later released as Live at the London Palladium, in the spring of 1977.

 Around the same time, Gaye's label Motown tried to get him to record disco music, which was popular and commercially viable at the time.
 Gaye criticized the genre, however, claiming it lacked substance, and refused to record a disco album.
 His label mate Diana Ross had recorded "Love Hangover", her first disco song.
 The song's producer Hal Davis debated whether to give the song to Ross or Gaye.
 After working over the song, he went with Ross, and it became her fourth solo number one hit.
 Motown struggled to get Gaye in the studio as Gaye focused on work on an album (which later was released as Here, My Dear, dedicated to Gaye's troubled first marriage).
 After months of holding off from recording anything resembling disco, the singer set upon writing a song parodying a disco setting.